navatharaagi/AWS-Developer-Tools/README.md

   - “entityUrlTemplate”: This is a static link that when clicked on will take the user to a web page containing information about the build project (or test environment, etc).
   - “executionUrlTemplate”: This is a dynamic link that when clicked will take the user to web page containing information specific to the more current run of the action.
+  ! “name”: This will be displayed as the prompt in the “Action Configuration” section when adding this action.
+  ! “description”: This will be displayed under the entry field for “ProjectName” in the “Action Configuration” section.
+  ! “inputArtifactDetails” & “outputArtifactDetails”: Setting the
+  min/max number for each will set the size limit for the number of artifacts that can be used by the action.
+  3) Save and exit the file
+  4) Create the custom action by uploading the .json file to AWS (by using the command): aws codepipeline create-custom-action-type --cli-input-json file://<FILE_NAME>.json